Concept Mapping My Academic Writing Course

 epigraph 1.1

-I prefer focusing class discussions on the function of the thesis statement rather than on its forms (i.e. the listed bullet points).
+I prefer focusing class discussions on the function of the thesis statement rather than on its forms (i.e. the listed bullet points they generate in groups).
 In the language of genre analysis, we are looking for the rhetorical purpose of the thesis, not its conventions.

 I prefer this because many students have already been drilled in the conventions: a thesis is one sentence; a thesis needs to provide three points of support; a thesis is the last sentence of an introduction.
 These are all guidelines, not hard-and-fast rules.[1]
 Having a clear understanding of what the thesis is supposed to do can provide better direction of what it is supposed to look like.
 I would say the description above provides a good foundation for a generalized thesis.[2]